dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Bashfulness is an ornament to youth, but a reproach to old age.
+  That last day does not bring extinction to us, but change of place.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1273 days)
+## 🌟 Experiences (1274 days)

 ### 🧮 Programming languages